jon-jacky/Piety/doc/analogies.md

 interpreter, stop Piety event loop, exit Python.

 - **virtual machine**: On a conventional operating system, it is possible to use a *virtual machine monitor (VMM)* (or *hypervisor*) such as QEMU or VirtualBox to run another operating system in a *virtual machine*.
 Piety only uses Python, so a Python interpreter is the only VMM needed to run Piety.
-The Python session is the entire virtual machine.
+The Python session (including the Python language runtime support) is the entire virtual machine.

 - **kernel mode**: Piety does not distinguish kernel and user modes.
 All code, including applications, runs with the same privileges.